 This comic hits home because it plays out in so many situations:

-When it comes to analytics, there are three levels of thinking:
+When it comes to metric analysis / data analysis, there are three levels of thinking:

 - Level 1 thinking: stick to comfortable takeaways that fit the narrative